srdjanStankovic/Sonoff-WolkAbout-firmware/README.md

 # Sonoff-WolkAbout-firmware
 This is Sonoff WIFI Smart Switch firmware for direct connection to WolkAbout platform.
+It is developed under Arduino IDE and also with this IDE programming is done.

 # Prerequest